“If Trump gets elected, I’m leaving the country.”

 Many speak of emigrating to Canada because it’s the closest and most similar to America.
 This article summarizes how that can be done.
 The short version is: it’s not that simple.

-There’s a certain arrogance in assuming that other countries want “political refugees” from the US.
+There’s a certain arrogance and entitlement in that notion: assuming that other countries want “political refugees” from the US.
 The US has hardly been generous to war refugees recently, after all, accepting only 10,000 people from war-ravaged Syria.

 Emigrate to the Netherlands?